Kushim-Jiang/mongfontbuilder/utn/README.md

 ## Building

-To update the production build at ../docs for GitHub Pages:
+To create the production build:

 ```bash
 npm run build